-Year 1 to Year 4 Year 5 to Year 10 Completion Criteria Vertebrate pest local control At least two control events each year for species listed in Table 12, and any other species recorded from monitoring activities.
+Year 1 to Year 4 Year 5 to Year 10 Completion Criteria Vertebrate pest local control At least one control event each year with additional events as required for species listed in Table 12, and any other species recorded from monitoring activities.
 All actions recorded in Annual Report.
 At least one control events each year for species listed in Table 12, and any other species recorded from monitoring activities.
 All actions recorded in Annual Report.
-No observed vertebrate pest or damage.
-Ecological monitoring demonstrates a trajectory to benchmark values for all attributes measured over three consecutive assessments (the average of all plots).
+Vertebrate pests not having a significant detrimental impact on conservation objectives.
 Vertebrate pest regional control Active participation in programme coordinated by HLLS, this may include local control actions.
 Active participation in programme coordinated by HLLS, this may include local control actions.
 Monitoring Complete Ecological Monitoring Section 5.3), (Rapid Condition Assessment and Property Inspections (Section 5.4) Complete Ecological Monitoring Section 5.3), (Rapid Condition Assessment and Property Inspections (Section 5.4)

-Trigger Response and Action Vertebrate pest having detrimental impact - Ecological Increase the number of control events.
-Monitoring results indicate no trajectory towards benchmark and management monitoring observes Suitably qualified and experienced person to review control action. evidence of vertebrate pests Revise the Plan.
+Trigger Response and Action Vertebrate pest having detrimental impact - Increase the number of control events.
+Ecological Monitoring results indicate no trajectory towards benchmark and management monitoring Suitably qualified and experienced person to review control action. observes detrimental impact by vertebrate pests Revise the Plan.
 New vertebrate pest is identified within BA.
 Targeted vertebrate pest control.
 Notify Government Agency and neighbours, if required.
 Revise the Plan.
 Follow all directions given by relevant government agency to assist in control.